-One weakness I have in this world is dulce de leche.
+One weakness I have in this world is dulce de leche and today I’m sharing how to make homemade dulce de leche.
 For a treat, I like to just have a spoonful of it.
 Kind of like my own caramel sucker.
-It is the next best think to a soft and gooey homemade caramel.
+It is the next best thing to a soft and gooey homemade caramel.
 I have tried to make my own before in the oven, but wasn’t thrilled with results.
 There is a another method out there where you remove labels off a can of sweetened condensed milk and place them in a crock pot and cover with water.

 I was always concerned with this method.
 What if the metal leches into the ducle de leche or what if the can explodes?
 Both were serious items of concerned.
 Then my friend Mel, over at Mel’s Kitchen Cafe, shared a great way to do it without the issues that concerned me.
 You just put the sweetened condensed milk in canning jars!
 There you go, problem solved.